Superfield approach to nilpotent symmetries in 3D Jackiw-Pi model of massive non-Abelian theory: Preliminaries: continuous local gauge symmetries

-We note that the usual YM symmetry is a perfect symmetry for ${\cal L}_0$ because we have perfect invariance (i.e. $\delta_1 {\cal L}_0 = 0$).
-However, the Lagrangian density ${\cal L}_0$ remains quasi-invariant under $\delta_2$ because it transforms to a total spacetime derivative.
+We note that the usual YM symmetry is a perfect symmetry for ${\cal L}_0$ because we have perfect invariance (i.e., $\delta_1 {\cal L}_0 = 0$).
+However, the Lagrangian density ${\cal L}_0$ remains quasi-invariant under $\delta_2$ because it transforms to a total space-time derivative.
+Furthermore, we observe that the YM and NYM symmetries (i.e., $\delta_1$ and $\delta_2$) are independent of each-other \cite{11,12,13}.

-In our present investigation, we shall concentrate only on the {\it usual} YM gauge symmetry transformations $(\delta_1)$ and derive the corresponding (anti-)BRST symmetry transformations that are off-shell nilpotent and absolutely anticommuting in nature.
+In our present investigation, we shall concentrate only on the {\it usual} YM gauge symmetry transformations $(\delta_1)$ and derive the corresponding (anti-)BRST symmetry transformations that would be off-shell nilpotent and absolutely anticommuting in nature.
+In other words, we shall demonstrate that our BRST analysis of YM symmetry transformations would be {\it complete} in itself because, as we have stated earlier, the transformations $\delta_1$ and $\delta_2$ are independent of each other.
+The BRST analysis, corresponding to the NYM gauge transformations has been performed by two of us \cite{33}, about which we mention concisely in Sect.
+8.